 In addition the the region hosts some of Europe’s best hotels, championship golf courses, first class restaurants and breath-taking tourist attractions and cultural attractions.
 But don't just take our word for it, come and explore Shannon for yourself!

 And still one of Ireland's most important investment locations.

 The Shannon Free Zone (SFZ) is one of Ireland’s most important investment locations.
 It is Ireland’s biggest multi-sectoral business park and houses the country’s largest cluster of FDI investment outside of Dublin.
 In addition to being the world's first free trade zone (established in 1959) the Shannon Free Zone has direct links to Shannon Airport and buildings adjacent to runways.

-Located beside Shannon Airport, 24 km north east of Limerick city, 18 km south of Ennis, 64 km from Galway and two hours from Dublin, the land comprises of over 600 acres and boasts over 1.7 million sq ft of developed buildings for manufacturing, distribution and offices.
+Located beside Shannon Airport, 24 km north west of Limerick city, 18 km south of Ennis, 64 km from Galway and two hours from Dublin, the land comprises of over 600 acres and boasts over 2 million sq ft of developed buildings for manufacturing, distribution and offices.

 History of the SFZ